A Brief History of Science at the Academy of Natural Sciences of Drexel University

 March 1, 2012

-The Academy of Natural Sciences of Philadelphia was organized in 1812 by a small group of amateur naturalists dedicated to the "rational disposal of leisure moments" and "the advancement and diffusion of useful, liberal human knowledge."
+The Academy of Natural Sciences was organized in 1812 by a small group of amateur naturalists dedicated to the "rational disposal of leisure moments" and "the advancement and diffusion of useful, liberal human knowledge."
 The Academy was one of the first institutions in the United States to devote its efforts exclusively to the study of natural history.

 Among its early members were many of the men and women whose names are synonymous with the first organized study of natural history in North America, including entomologist and conchologist Thomas Say (1787-1834), who was one of seven founders; botanists William Bartram (1739-1823), Benjamin Smith Barton (1766-1815), and Thomas Nuttall (1786-1859); ornithologists Alexander Wilson (1766-1813), John Kirk Townsend (1809-1851), and John James Audubon (1780-1851); geologists Samuel G. Morton (1799-1851) and William Maclure (1763-1840), who was the Academy’s president from 1817 to 1840; mammalogists John D. Godman (1794-1830), Richard Harlan (1796-1843), and Titian Ramsay Peale (1799-1885); and mineralogist Gerard Troost (1776-1850), another founder.